-- Complete the pre-visit work, including inspecting the materials provided by the institution. - Participate in a 2-5 day on-site (or virtual) visit. - Evaluate information obtained according to ABET Criteria. - Prepare materials in a timely manner, including recommended accreditation action. - Enter program findings into the Accreditation Management System (AMS) and provide visit materials to the team chair at the conclusion of the visit. - Complete performance appraisal forms.
-(This will be covered in Module 6.) - Submit expenses to ABET using the on-line expense system within 10 days of your visit. - Assist the team chair, as requested, in review of the institution's 30-day due process response and development of the Final Statement. - Avoid any real or perceived conflicts of interest with the institutions being evaluated.
+- Complete the pre-visit work, including inspecting the materials provided by the institution. - Participate in a 2-5 day on-site (or virtual) visit. - Evaluate information obtained according to the current ABET Criteria for the accreditation cycle.
+These criteria include APPM, Commission specific General Criteria, and Program Criteria (if there is a program criteria). - Prepare materials in a timely manner, including recommended accreditation action. - Enter program findings into the Accreditation Management System (AMS) and provide visit materials to the team chair at the conclusion of the visit. - Complete performance appraisal forms.
+(This will be covered in Module 6.) - Submit expenses to ABET using the on-line expense system within 10 days of your visit. - Assist the team chair, as requested, in review of the institution's 30-day due process response and development of the Final Statement.

+Avoid any real or perceived conflicts of interest with the institutions being evaluated.